jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 ghci> runParser (charParserG 'h') "hello"
 Just ('h',"ello")
 ```
-As expected, it parsed the letter `"h"` and left the rest of the string untouched.
+As expected, it parsed the letter `'h'` and left the rest of the string untouched.

 How would we parse a string?
 We could do something similar to `charParserG`, but instead of looking at a single character, we try to match an entire string.